jchanlauimf/EBA/README.md

 - `prgReadPDFTable.R`
    Scrapes scenario information from PDF document, *Adverse macro-financial scenario for the 2018 EU-wide banking sector stress test*, European Systemic Risk Board (ESRB), January 16, 2018.
 Once it reads the data, it combines it with data from the testing scenarios to create the user-based macro scenarios and the internal macro-scenarios.
 The scenarios are stored in the *Testing* and *Internal Macros* directories respectively.

-### Results

-The directory stores the BuDA analysis, with each country identified by its BuDA country code.